blender/blender/doc/python_api/rst/bge.render.rst

    The standalone player saves .png files.
 It does not support color space conversion or gamma correction.

-   When run from Blender, makeScreenshot supports Iris, IrisZ, TGA, Raw TGA, PNG, HamX, and Jpeg.
+   When run from Blender, makeScreenshot supports all Blender image file formats like PNG, TGA, Jpeg and OpenEXR.
    Gamma, Colorspace conversion and Jpeg compression are taken from the Render settings panels.

    :type filename: string